junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Merging

+Only maintainers can merge pull requests, so PRs from contributors require that at least one maintainer agrees with the changes.
+Ideally, two should give their thumbs up, though.
+Likewise, PRs opened by a maintainer should be reviewed and agreed to by at least one other maintainer.
+Going further, we should avoid merging PRs that one maintainer outright disagrees with and instead work towards a solution that is acceptable to everybody.
+Note all the _should_-s - exceptions can be made if justifiable (e.g. maintainers don't react or there is reason to hurry).

 A pull request is accepted by squashing the commits and fast-forwarding master, making each bug fix or feature appear atomically on master.
 This can be achieved with GitHub's [_squash and merge_](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) feature.

+### Commit Message

-To make the single commit expressive its message must be detailed and [good]((http://chris.beams.io/posts/git-commit/)) (really, read that post!).
+To make the single commit expressive, its message must be detailed and [good]((http://chris.beams.io/posts/git-commit/)) (really, read that post!).
 Furthermore, it must follow this structure:

 ```